 Airflow Setback Strategy in Action

 The St. Louis area hospital mentioned above implemented an airflow reduction and setback strategy for its ORs resulting in an annual savings of $55,000 per year.
-This facility utilized an occupancy schedule to keep ORs fully active during normal business hours and push button for un-occupied period overrides.
-In addition to energy savings, the hospital received the added benefit of reduced maintenance and increased system life by reducing the overall demand on the HVAC systems.
+This facility utilized an occupancy schedule to keep ORs fully active during normal business hours and push buttons for unoccupied period overrides.
+In addition to energy savings, the hospital received the added benefit of reduced maintenance and increased system life by reducing the overall demand on HVAC systems.
 Local utility incentives were utilized to help fund the project and the overall project paid for itself in less than 4 years.